 - Services that can be provided safely in person on campus will continue to be provided face to face.
-Those that can be provided virtually as well will be provided in those additional formats (via phone, email, and various virtual platforms as suited to the context).
+In certain cases, some services may be provided virtually as the need arises.

-- Offices across campus will prioritize excellent communication to students about how to access their services in multiple formats, and where available face to face, how to do so safely.
+- Offices across campus will prioritize excellent communication to students about how to access their services whether in person or virtually, and how to do so safely.

-- Those who are able to work remotely and continue to provide quality support services to students during the academic year will likely continue to do so on either a full-time or part-time basis until restrictions are eased for larger gatherings.
+- Those who are approved to work remotely will continue to provide quality support services to students during the academic year on either a full-time or part-time basis until restrictions are eased for larger gatherings.

 - Those who may be required to quarantine at their permanent residence for 14 days due to exposure to a positive case, but who are well and able to work remotely, would be included here as those who have the flexibility to work remotely during that time, so long as their job is one that can be done from home.